devalot/webdev/README.md

 Prerequisites
 -------------

-This collection of exercises and demos needs [Node.js][] installed to work correctly.
+This collection of exercises and demos needs [Node.js][] `>=` 8 installed to work correctly.

 Starting Things Up
 ------------------

-  1. Look in the `bin` folder for a file matching your operating
+  1. Look in the `start-scripts` folder for a file matching your operating system:
-     system:

        - macOS: Double-click the `macos.command` file

-       - Windows: (bat file coming soon)
+       - Windows: (cmd file coming soon)

        - Linux/*BSD: Open a term and use `linux.sh`